-Molina will only process completed PA request forms, the following information MUST be included for the request form to be considered complete.
+Molina will only process completed Prior Authorization request forms, the following information MUST be included for the request form to be considered complete.

-- Member first name, last Name, date of birth and identification number - Prescriber first name, last name, NPI, phone number and fax number - Drug name, strength, quantity and directions of use - Diagnosis
+- Member first name, last Name, date of birth and Molina Member ID number - Prescriber first name, last name, NPI, phone number and fax number - Drug name, strength, quantity and directions of use - Diagnosis

-Molina's decisions are based upon the information included with the PA request.
+Molina's decisions are based upon the information included with the Prior Authorization request.
 Clinical notes are recommended.
 If clinical information and/or medical justification is missing Molina may fax or call your office to request clinical information be sent in to complete the review.
-To avoid delays in decisions, be sure to complete the PA form in its entirety, including medical justification and/or supporting clinical notes.
+To avoid delays in decisions, be sure to complete the Prior Authorization form in its entirety, including medical justification and/or supporting clinical notes.

-Fax a completed Medication PA Request form to Molina at (855) 571-3011.
-A blank Medication PA Request form may be obtained by accessing MolinaHealthcare.com or by calling (855) 237-6178.
+Fax a completed Medication Prior Authorization Request form to Molina at (855) 571-3011.
+A blank Medication Prior Authorization Request form may be obtained by accessing MolinaMarketplace.com or by calling (855) 237-6178.

 Providers and office staff can review Molina Clinical Criteria and Clinical Policies online to ensure all required information is submitted for review.

-Member and Provider "Patient Safety Notifications"
+Member and provider "Patient safety notifications"

-Molina has a process to notify Members and Providers regarding a variety of safety issues which include voluntary recalls, FDA required recalls and drug withdrawals for patient safety reasons.
-This is also a requirement as an NCQA accredited organization.
+Molina has a process to notify Members and Providers regarding a variety of safety issues which include voluntary recalls, FDA-required recalls and drug withdrawals for patient safety reasons.
+This is also a requirement as an NCQA-accredited organization.